skylarkcob/sb-core/readme.txt

 * Add function to change site url when moving hosting.

 = 1.0.9 =
-Fix function to show warning when user click deactivate SB Core plugin.
+* Fix function to show warning when user click deactivate SB Core plugin.

 = 1.0.8 =
-New: Support SB Login Page.
+* New: Support SB Login Page.

 = 1.0.7 =
-Bugs: Fix SB Core admin url.
+* Bugs: Fix SB Core admin url.

 = 1.0.6 =
-New: Support SB Banner Widget.
+* New: Support SB Banner Widget.

 = 1.0.5 =
-New: Support SB Tab Widget.
+* New: Support SB Tab Widget.

 = 1.0.4 =
-New: Update for SBT WAP theme.
+* New: Update for SBT WAP theme.

 = 1.0.3 =
-New: Support SB Post Widget.
+* New: Support SB Post Widget.

 = 1.0.2 =
-New: Add function to deactive SB Theme after SB Core is deativated.
+* New: Add function to deactive SB Theme after SB Core is deativated.

 = 1.0.1 =
-New: Split core functions to many classes, support SB Comment plugin.
+* New: Split core functions to many classes, support SB Comment plugin.

 = 1.0.0 =
-First release of this plugin.
+* First release of this plugin.

+== Updates ==
+Updates to the plugin will be posted on [www.hocwp.net](https://hocwp.net/) and the [Extensions by HocWP Team homepage](https://wordpress.org/plugins/sb-core/) will always link to the newest version.